at-voice-code-samples/callcenter/README.md

 ```

 ###### Call queueing and dequeueing
 For this version, when all available operators are busy, consequent callers are placed on hold.
 To dequeue callers on hold, a free operator simply calls the virtualnumber and gets connected
-to one of the callers on hold
+to one of the callers on hold.
+Note that for operators on SIP phones, the callback for each SIP address has to be configured to
+respond with the dequeue action for this to work.